sematext/docs/docs/logs/discovery/tailing-log-files.md

 - `?` matches any single non-separator character
 - `[0-9]` matches character ranges

-When defining glob patterns, you can either specify include or exclude glob expressions.
+ When defining glob patterns, you can either specify include and/or exclude glob expressions.
 Exclude glob patterns take precedence over include patterns.
 This means that a log file that matches an include pattern will not be shipped if it also matches an exclude pattern.

 ![Include and Exclude Glob Patterns](images/include-exclude-globs.png)